Jason Miller (fighter): MMA Hour incident

-On October 8, 2012, Miller appeared on internet talk show, the MMA Hour.
-He was promoting an upcoming movie, Here Comes the Boom, and decided to give the interview "in character" as his character from the movie (Lucky Patrick).
-"Patrick" became upset when Ariel Helwani pressured him to give the interview as Jason Miller.
-The fictional Patrick stormed off of the set in a rage.
+On October 8, 2012, Miller appeared on Ariel Helwani's internet talk show the MMA Hour to promote his upcoming film Here Comes the Boom.
+Miller gave the interview "in character" as Lucky Patrick, his role from the film, and became upset when Helwani asked him to instead give the interview as Jason Miller.
+Still in his persona as Lucky Patrick, Miller stormed off of the set in a rage.

 Return To MMA

 On October 26, 2013, Miller announced on his official Twitter page that he would return to fighting.
 Venator FC announced on February 9, 2016, that Miller would face Luke Barnatt at Venator FC III for the promotion's Middleweight championship on May 21.
-After missing weight by 24 lb Miller was pulled from the fight and instead fought Mattia Schiavolin in a Light Heavyweight fight.
-Miller won the first round but gassed out in the second before being submitted by a rear naked choke.
+After missing weight by 24 pounds, Miller was pulled from the fight and instead fought Mattia Schiavolin in a Light Heavyweight fight.
+Miller was submitted by rear naked choke.

-Miller went on to say in an interview with Chael Sonnen that the loss to Schiavolin helped him to begin to turn his life around from the legal troubles and drug addiction that have plagued him since his retirement in 2012.
-He also went on to say that he felt a positive energy being back in the cage and would fight on, as a Light Heavyweight.
+In a 2016 interview with Chael Sonnen, Miller said that the loss to Schiavolin helped him to begin to turn his life around from the legal troubles and drug addiction that have plagued him since his retirement in 2012.
+He also went on to say that he felt a positive energy being back in the cage and would return to fighting, this time as a Light Heavyweight.

+Grappling career

+Miller competed in the Southern California Pro-Am Invitational 2003, beating Kenny Bond and Sean Spangler to make it to the semi-final, where he lost to Rener Gracie.